 - With the help of the index, you can access any element with the time complexity of O(1).

-- Other data structures can also be implemented by using arrays, such as lists, stacks, and queues.
+- Other data structures can also be implemented using arrays, such as lists, stacks, and queues.

-- Numerical calculations, like matrix operations, are easy to perform on arrays.
+- Numerical calculations, like matrix operations, are easy to perform on this data structure.

 - You can find the address of any element of an array.
 For that, you need to know the address of the first element.